How to Recognize & Maximize a Coachable Moment

 How would you respond in each situation?

 Scenario 1: One of your direct reports is stuck trying to make momentum with a huge, high stakes project.
-What approach would you take?

 Give your best advice on how to move forward